-Your grade will be computed using the following components (no extra credit):
+Your grade will be calculated using a point system in which there are 1000 possible points (no extra credit):

 For essays in papers and responses to exam questions, here is a general guide to what constitutes an A, B, C, D, and F, with + and - (plus and minus) used for more nuanced evaluation as appropriate.